 Explore Your Creative Instincts with Trio con Brio

-Undaunted by Pennsylvania COVID restrictions prohibiting in-school performances in 2021, ARCA has engaged the acclaimed Teaching Artist, violinist MONIQUE MEAD, to create a 35-minute video resource to be presented in the classroom for all students in grades K to 6 and for Band and Chorus students in grades 7 to 12.
-The resource not only will be presented by general music teachers Karen Hetrick and Jennifer Lowrey to students in the Allegheny-Clarion Valley School District, but also will be offered as a resource to music teachers in additional schools in the Region.
-Later this Spring, the video will be posted on YouTube for students of all ages!
+Undaunted by Pennsylvania COVID restrictions prohibiting in-school performances in 2021, Allegheny RiverStone Center for the Arts commissioned the acclaimed Teaching Artist, violinist MONIQUE MEAD, to create a 35-minute video resource presented at the close of the Spring semester in the classrooms for all students in grades K to 6 and for Chorus students in grades 7 to 12 in the Allegheny-Clarion Valley Schools.

-Monique Mead and her children, harpist Isabel Cardenes and pianist Tino Cardenes – “Trio con Brio” – will present an engaging program that explores the creative instinct within each of us.
+Monique Mead and her children, harpist Isabel Cardenes and pianist Tino Cardenes – “Trio con Brio” – have created an engaging program that explores the creative instinct within each of us.

-Performing on violin, piano, and harp, this teen-family will bring you into their home to share stories, performances, and practices that can help light a spark for your own creative pursuits.
+In the thirty-five minute video, this teen-family brings you into their home to share stories, performances, and practices that can help light a spark for your own creative pursuits.

 Interweaving live music with education and audience engagement at the highest level, her programs have reached millions through television appearances, a six-year radio series with the Munich Radio Orchestra, and nearly 20 years of concerts with the Cologne Philharmonic, Munich Symphony, Düsseldorf Symphony, Berlin Radio Orchestra, RIAS Chamber Choir, Neue Philharmonie Westfalen, San Diego Symphony, and the Mainly Mozart Festival, among others.